 Closing the Page on 2020.

-While 2020 held more challenges than any other year I've walked through, there were some beautiful moments that I will miss.
-As I studied The Attributes of God, I fell in love with The Lord of Heaven and Earth.
-I spent more time in quiet moments with Jesus, being taught by His Spirit, than at any other time in my history.
-Those moments have shaped me into a new creation, and the passion I have for God's Word has been fanned into a mighty flame.
+While 2020 presented more challenges than any other year I have experienced, there were also some beautiful moments that I will cherish forever.
+As I delved into the teachings of The Attributes of God, I fell deeply in love with the Lord of Heaven and Earth.
+I spent more time in quiet moments with Jesus, receiving His Spirit’s teachings than at any other point in my life.
+These moments have transformed me into a new creation, and my passion for God’s Word has been ignited into a powerful flame.

 Encouragement for The New Year including personal reflections, new year's quotes from Charles Spurgeon, and a New Year message of hope.

-2020 opened our eyes and gave us a "clear vision."
-It's funny to me that as 2019 came to a close, virtually every preacher I heard was "prophesying" clear vision and "the year of the double portion."
-I don't think 2020 delivered what they were hoping.
-Still, the year gave my husband and me clearer vision nonetheless.
-We began to see things in our world as they were, without the rose-colored glasses we are told to wear.
-We began to see that the kingdoms of this world continue to crumble, but we can pledge allegiance to a KINGDOM that has no end.
-2020 gave us this gift, and I will be thankful.
+2020 opened our eyes and gave us a “clear vision.”
+It’s amusing that as 2019 drew to a close, almost every preacher I heard was “prophesying” a “clear vision” and a “year of the double portion.”
+However, I don’t believe 2020 fulfilled their expectations.
+Nevertheless, the year provided my husband and me with a clearer perspective.
+We started to perceive our world as it truly is, without the rose-colored glasses we’re conditioned to wear.
+We recognized that the kingdoms of this world continue to crumble, yet we could pledge allegiance to a KINGDOM that has no end.
+2020 gifted us this insight, and I will be grateful for it.

-So while there is the hope of a better year ahead, I am mourning the end of 2020.
-I didn't think I would.
-But here I am at the dawn of a New Year, thanking God not for the end of 2020 but for the beauty and the lessons it brought.
+While there’s hope for a better year ahead, I can’t help but mourn the end of 2020.
+I never imagined I’d feel this way.
+Here I am, at the dawn of a New Year, thanking God not for the year’s end but for the beauty and lessons it brought.

-As I was praying this morning for the New Year, I thought of the The Attributes of God that we have inscribed this year.
-None of us has any idea of what 2021 will spring upon us, but we know a God who does not change.
-He is the same yesterday, today, and forever.
-Our future is in His hands, and He works all things together for good because He is good!
+As I prayed this morning for the New Year, I reflected on the attributes of God we’ve inscribed for this year.
+We may not know what 2021 will bring, but we know a God who remains unchanging.
+He’s the same yesterday, today, and forever.
+Our future lies in His hands, and He works all things together for good because He is good!
 (Hebrews 13:8, Romans 8:28)

-I am beyond thankful for 2020, and my prayer is that we continue to see The Lord more clearly in 2021.
-That we give Him the baton and allow Him to conduct our life - our Symphony of Praise - bring us into a place of union and harmony with Him.
+I am deeply grateful for 2020, and my prayer is that we gain a clearer understanding of the Lord in 2021.
+Let us relinquish control and allow Him to conduct our lives, our symphony of praise, leading us into a state of union and harmony with Him.

-To close this year, I would like to share with you Charles Spurgeons New Year's Resolutions.
-It was December 31, 1891, and Charles Spurgeon stood in front of his congregation and told them what he saw for the New Year.
-As the bell struck midnight and a New Year dawned, Spurgeon delivered a brief address to his congregation.
-He had been sick and came to bring a short word of encouragement.
-Unbeknownst to him, he would die just thirty-one days after delivering this address at the age of fifty-seven.
+To conclude this year, I’d like to share Charles Spurgeon’s New Year’s Resolutions from 1891.
+On December 31st, he stood before his congregation and shared his vision for the coming year.
+As the clock struck midnight, welcoming the New Year, Spurgeon delivered a brief address, offering his congregation a word of encouragement.
+Tragically, he would pass away just thirty-one days later, at the age of fifty-seven.

 1. God’s Sovereignty